The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Governance and Oversight

-The framework incorporates balanced cross-community representation, participation from legal, civil society, and human rights actors, and cross-community appointment procedures.
+The framework incorporates balanced cross-community representation, participation from legal and civil society actors, and structured appointment procedures.

 Security and Intelligence Coordination